evrone/go-clean-template/README.md

 ## Overview
 The purpose of the template is to show:
-- how to organize a project and prevent it from turning into spaghetti code
+- How to organize a project and prevent it from turning into spaghetti code.
-- where to store business logic so that it remains independent, clean, and extensible
+- Where to store business logic so that it remains independent, clean, and extensible.
-- how not to lose control when a microservice grows
+- How not to lose control when a microservice grows.

 Using the principles of Robert Martin (aka Uncle Bob).